gem5bootcamp/lps2024/index.md

 ---
-layout: index
+layout: home
-title: Learning gem5 Bootcamp 2024
+title: gem5 Bootcamp 2024
 ---

 Welcome to the gem5 Bootcamp!